 If your membership is expired, but you don’t get the email, see our email troubleshooting guide for help with that.

 If the cron event runs fine when you run it through the Cron Events page, but doesn’t seem to trigger on it’s own at night, then you will want to read the next section on setting up a more reliable cron service.

 Setting Up a More Reliable Cron Schedule

 Remember that WP-Cron only runs when a user is visiting a non-cached page on your WordPress site.
 It would be better to set up the cron service at the server level to trigger WP-Cron to run every 5 minutes or so.
+Some hosts may have limits on how frequent cron job intervals may run.
 If you have a good WordPress host, like we recommend here, your host may already have something like this set up.
 If not, a support request like the following should be enough for them to set up your server to run WP-Cron every 5 minutes.